shorebirdtech/handbook/security.md

 Authorship and change history for this policy are visible in the git history of this document.

 Management reviews this document annually.
+Last Reviewed: May 2024.

 Exceptions to these policies are reviewed by the CEO.